 ATTENTION ALL TEACHERS OF HIGH SCHOOL ITALIAN: In February and March 2016, two weekend professional development workshops will be offered free of charge to teachers in Connecticut and Massachusetts to prepare them to teach AP Italian.
 Details will follow shortly.

 INFORMATION REGARDING THE 2016 AP ITALIAN EXAM:

 Date of the exam

-The College Board has published the date of the AP Italian Language and Culture Exam on its web site; it is scheduled for Thursday, May 15, 2014, after 12.00 PM.
+The College Board has published the date of the AP Italian Language and Culture Exam on its web site; it is scheduled for Wednesday, May 11, 2016, at 12:00 PM.

 It is not possible to take the exam on dates different from the one indicated by the College Board.

 Home Schooled Students: How to take the exam.